For consumers For business

 Our editors curate highly rated brands that are first assessed by our rigorous ratings system.
 Buying through our links may earn us a commission—supporting the work we do.
 Learn more.

 Boohoo has expanded rapidly since its launch in 2006.
-With such rapid growth comes great responsibility, so how ethical is Boohoo?
-Here’s why the brand is “Not Good Enough” for people, the planet, and animals.
-This article is based on the Boohoo rating published in September 2022.
+With such growth comes great responsibility, but is Boohoo taking that seriously and working responsibly?
+Here’s why the Boohoo is “Not Good Enough” for its sustainability.

 Boohoo needs to do better

 But in 2019, Boohoo was named one of the least sustainable fashion brands in the UK in a report published by the Environmental Audit Committee (EAC).
-In 2020, allegations about worker exploitation by a supplier of Boohoo in Leicester emerged.
-And just when you thought things couldn’t get any worse, it was even reported that while Boohoo’s sales soared 44% percent during lockdown, factory workers were asked to work with “little to no” social distancing or personal protective equipment (PPE).
-Yikes.
+Then, in 2020, allegations emerged about worker exploitation by Boohoo suppliers in Leicester and Pakistan.
+And during the Coronavirus pandemic, as Boohoo’s sales soared 44%, factory workers were asked to work with “little to no” social distancing or personal protective equipment (PPE).

 Environmental impact